Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 - Ensuring adjudicative independence

-This document is a CER governance tool and is approved by the Board of Directors (Board), in consultation with the Commission and CEO.
-It provides guidance on, and describes internal mechanisms designed to facilitate effective collaboration and strategic alignment between the Board, Commission and CEO.
+This document is a Canada Energy Regulator (CER) governance tool and is approved by the Board of Directors (Board), in consultation with the Commission and CEO.
+It provides guidance on, and describes internal mechanisms designed to facilitate effective collaboration and strategic alignment between the Board, Commission, CEO and Indigenous Advisory Committee (IAC).
 The guidance expands on the CER’s foundational governance tool – ‘Governance of the CER: Mandate, Roles and Responsibilities’ (Roles and Mandate Document).

 The processes and mechanisms described in this guidance promote: